thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

  theories.
 The documentation section titled REFERENCES contains a list of reference works that cover spring design.
-This section should be read in conjunction with other sections of the ODOP:Spring documentation, in particular, the sections titled NAMES and FD_DIAGRAMS (force-deflection diagrams).
+This section should be read in conjunction with other sections of the ODOP:Spring documentation, in particular, the sections titled NAMES and FORCE-DEFLECTION DIAGRAMS.

 The essential challenge of spring design:
 The challenge of any design problem is to select values for those